hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/orion-sdk-go.md

             </td>
             <td>
-                 Added utility to verify all tx proof parts - merkle tree and ledger connectivity
+                - Add SetClusterConfig method in order to allow the full range of config changes.
+- Also UpdateCAConfig method to allow easy updates to CA config.

+Raft parameters are not exposed with their own method, but they can be updated using the SetClusterConfig method.

+Signed-off-by: Yoav Tock <tock@il.ibm.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-25 10:09:57 +0000 UTC
+        Created At 2022-02-01 15:39:22 +0000 UTC
     </div>
 </div>